 Te Mana Ātea

-The Maurea continuum is based on te orokohanga o te ao, from eons of darkness to living earth.
-Influenced by Teina Piripi and Vivienne Body's Tihei-Wa Mauri Ora framework.
+Te Ara Maurea is a continuum based on te orokohanga o te ao, from eons of darkness to living earth.
+Influenced by Teina Piripi and Vivienne Body's Tihei-Wa Mauri Ora Framework.

-It is in 'the knowing' that the Māori worldview holds the knowledge for Māori to make sense of their own existence and life to begin their own journey to wellness.
+It is in 'the knowing' that Māori worldviews hold knowledge for Māori to make sense of their own existence and life to begin their own journey to wellness.

-The Mana Framework consists of four major elements:
+The Mana Ora Framework consists of four major elements:

 - Walls - The four walls of Te Whare Tapa Whā encompass the elements of health needed to support well-being.
 They are: Taha Whānau - Connections, Taha Tinana - Physical, Taha Wairua - Spiritual, and Taha Hinengaro - Mind.
 Whenua - Land/Roots support each wall.